-- 10.1.1 Due to rapid and continuing changes in telecommunication technologies and consequent changes in radiocommunication services and their operational and technical functions, it is desirable to employ procedures for expeditious approval of radiocommunication Recommendations. - 10.1.2 When the study of a Question has reached a mature state resulting in a draft new or revised Recommendation, the approval process to be followed is in two stages: - adoption by the Study Group concerned (see § 10.2); - approval by the Member States (see § 10.3).
+10.1.1 Due to rapid and continuing changes in telecommunication technologies and consequent changes in radiocommunication services and their operational and technical functions, it is desirable to employ procedures for expeditious approval of radiocommunication Recommendations.

+10.1.2 When the study of a Question has reached a mature state resulting in a draft new or revised Recommendation, the approval process to be followed is in two stages:

+- adoption by the Study Group concerned; dependent on circumstances, the adoption may take place at a Study Group meeting or by correspondence following the Study Group meeting (see § 10.2); - approval by the Member States; either at a Radiocommunication Assembly or by consultation between Assemblies (see § 10.4).